hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/mysql_memcached.md

 }

 ```
 **NOTE:-** Replace `public_key`, `access_key`, `secret_key`, and `key_name` with respective values.
-The Terraform commands will automatically generate the **inventory.txt** file in the path provided in the filename.
+The Terraform commands will automatically generate the **inventory.txt** file on the path provided in the filename.
 Specify the path accordingly.

 ### Terraform Commands
 To deploy the instances, we need to initialize Terraform, generate an execution plan and apply the execution plan to our cloud infrastructure.
-Follow this [documentation](https://github.com/zachlas/arm-software-developers-ads/blob/main/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md#terraform-commands) to deploy the **main.tf** file.
+Follow this [documentation](content/learning-paths/server-and-cloud/mysql/ec2_deployment.md#terraform-commands) to deploy the **main.tf** file.

 ## Configure MySQL through Ansible
 To run Ansible, we have to create a `.yml` file, which is also known as `Ansible-Playbook`.
 Playbook contains a collection of tasks.